Apple supplier Foxconn seeks to cut costs in 2019: Bloomberg

 Apple shocked investors earlier this month with a lower-than-expected sales forecast for the Christmas quarter that jolted parts suppliers across the world.

-U.S. chipmaker Lumentum was among the first to cut forecast along with screen maker Japan Display (6740.T), followed by financial warnings from Qorvo Inc (QRVO.O), British chipmaker IQE (IQE.L) and Austria’s AMS (AMS.S).
+U.S. chipmaker Lumentum was among the first to cut forecast along with screen maker Japan Display, followed by financial warnings from Qorvo Inc, British chipmaker IQE and Austria’s AMS.

 Foxconn's iPhone business will need to reduce expenses by 6 billion yuan next year and the company plans to eliminate about 10 percent of non-technical staff, the Bloomberg report here said.